gitlabform/gitlabform/docs/contrib/workflows.md

 These tests are run in an GitHub Environment, requiring approval from a maintainer, and the licenses assigned to this project's maintainers are stored as GitHub Repository Secrets to prevent misuse.

+## Pipeline Trigger
-We use `pull_request_target` as the event to trigger PR pipelines - which has a downside that we can't test our pipelines until merged into main, but allows us to pass License Secrets to Forks more easily.
+We use `pull_request_target` as the event to trigger PR pipelines on Forks- which has a downside that we can't test pipeline changes submitted from forks until merged into main, but allows us to pass License Secrets to Forks more easily.

+We use `pull_request` as the event to trigger PR pipelines on the main repository, which allows us to test pipeline changes submitted before merging into main, with a Branch Protection rule in place to lock branch pushes to maintainers only on the main repository.

 ## License management